Ali2231/Android-Super-Mario/README.md

 Features
 ========

--Powers : Power Up, Bullets
+* Powers : Power Up, Bullets

--Enemies: Goomba, Koopa , Flying koopa, Latiku, Bowser, with some AI
+* Enemies: Goomba, Koopa , Flying koopa, Latiku, Bowser, with some AI

--Items : Springs and Platforms
+* Items : Springs and Platforms

--Worlds : Ground-World, Fire-Word, Water-World
+* Worlds : Ground-World, Fire-Word, Water-World

--Controls: Tilt, KeyBoard, OnScreenControl
+* Controls: Tilt, KeyBoard, OnScreenControl

 **Disclaimer**: This game is non commercial, non profitable and released for entertainment purpose only.
 It uses many resources from Net, if any copyrights is violated (which is purely unintentional), please let us know.